-As at 31 December 2021, the adjustment to Tier 1 capital related to other intangible assets amounted to PLN 378,273 thousand.
+As at 31 December 2021, the adjustment in Tier 1 capital related to other intangible assets amounted to PLN 378,273 thousand.

-The capital ratios, capital requirements and equity have been calculated in accordance with the aforesaid Regulation with the use of national options.
+Capital ratios, capital requirements and equity have been calculated in accordance with the aforesaid Regulation with the use of national options.